 Being a responsible business means balancing the needs and expectations of society with our commitments to our business and our stakeholders.
 To prioritise our efforts, we engage with our stakeholders to identify materiality issues.
-We also rely on our Responsibility & Sustainability Charter to guide us in our responsible business practices.
+We also rely on our Sustainability strategy and its commitments to guide us in our responsible business practices.

 At Airbus, we're committed to applying strong principles to how we conduct our business and to challenging ourselves to go further in mitigating our environmental impact because we believe we can, and should, raise the bar on what’s possible in sustainability in our industry.